-While calculating the total market capitalization of a company, all the shares, including the ones publicly traded as well as ones held by promoters, government, or other private parties, are multiplied with the stock price.
-But in the free-float market capitalization, we exclude shares held by private parties like promoters, trusts ((only when they are aligned with promoters, like family endowment trusts or employee welfare trusts), or the government (in case of PSU).
-We only consider shares held and traded by the public and multiply them with share price to arrive at a free-float market capitalization of a company.
+While calculating the total market capitalisation of a company, all the shares, including the ones publicly traded as well as ones held by promoters, government, or other private parties, are multiplied by the stock price.
+But in the free float market capitalisation, shares held by private parties like promoters, trusts (only when they are aligned with promoters, like family endowment trusts or employee welfare trusts), or the government (in the case of PSU) are excluded.
+Only those shares that are held and traded by the public are considered, which is multiplied by the share price to arrive at a free float market capitalisation of a company.

 The volatility in the stock prices is inversely related to the size of the free float.
 Higher float implies that there is an abundant supply of stocks and traders are less likely to manipulate the prices.
 However, a lower float size implies that the controlling shareholders have a greater influence on the stock prices.
-And this is why investors are also taking note of the free float of the company before making an investment decision.
+This is why investors have begun to take note of the free float of the company before making an investment decision.

-With the free-float market cap methodology, broad based indexing is possible, minimizing the concentration of such companies with large market cap values and low free floats.
+With the free float market cap methodology, broad-based indexing is possible, thus minimising the concentration of such companies with large market cap values and low free floats.